 Preheat oven to 400 degrees F.

-In a medium sized bowl, whisk together 1 cup of plain yogurt, 1/2 cup of honey, 1/2 cup of melted butter, 2 room temperature eggs (warm them up in a bowl of hot water before you crack them if they’re cold – I use extra large eggs) 1 tablespoon of vanilla and lemon juice.
+In a medium sized bowl, whisk together 1 cup of plain yogurt, 1/2 cup of honey, 1/2 cup of melted butter, 2 room temperature eggs , 1 tablespoon of vanilla and lemon juice.

 Remove muffins from muffin tin and let them cool on a wire rack so they don’t sweat.

 These Healthy Lemon Blueberry Muffins are like a warm sunny day in the middle of winter.
-Whether you're into clean eating or just looking for a new breakfast idea to make your mornings easier, these lemon blueberry muffins are so refreshing and lovely!
-Yogurt and honey make them healthier than traditional muffins, and we have tips for how to keep ingredient costs down!
+Into clean eating or just looking for a new breakfast idea to make your mornings easier?
+Yogurt and honey make these healthier than traditional muffins, and we have tips for how to keep ingredient costs down!

 - 1 cup plain yogurt